Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/gen-montesinos/unit-description.md

 #### Generate Function

 The generation function carries out the Montesinos tangle generation until the inputs are exhausted.
-The function may contain sub machines that can be broken out into functions in the implementation.
+The function may contain sub-machines that can be broken out into functions in the implementation.

 This process is described in the following state machines: